 Leisure, parks & wellbeing

-1.1 Liverpool City Council operated grass football pitches and facilities will be open from weekend Saturday 29th August 2020 and will open on successive weekends excluding the Christmas break until Sunday 9th May 2021.
-Changes to these dates and the availability of midweek dates will be subject to discussion and agreement with the Liverpool County FA and/or individual Leagues.
-During the Christmas period sites will be closed after Sunday 20th December 2020 and will not re-open until Saturday 9th January 2021.
+1.1 Liverpool City Council operated grass football pitches and facilities will be open from weekend Saturday 11th September 2021 and will open on successive weekends excluding the Christmas break until Sunday 8th May 2022.
+Changes to these dates and the availability of midweek dates (April only) will be subject to discussion and agreement with the Liverpool County FA and/or individual Leagues.
+During the Christmas period sites will be closed after Sunday 19th December 2021 and will not re-open until Saturday 8th January 2022.

 1.2 The Club/Team or organisations Secretary, whose name appears on the pitch hire application form shall be deemed to be the hirer of facilities and shall be responsible for ensuring that his/her club, team or organisation fully understands and complies with all terms and conditions in the agreement and also agrees to comply with any directions given by an authorised officer of the council or its representatives, and that all persons connected with the club/team/organisation or their visitors/guests conduct themselves in a correct and appropriate manner.
 The club Secretary will also be responsible to ensure all pitch hire fees are paid.

-1.3 The allocation of any pitch will only be made official when it is confirmed in writing via letter or e-mail.
+1.3 The allocation of any pitch will only be made official when it is confirmed by email.
 The council reserves the right to re–allocate any pitch and or its facilities without notice.

 1.4 The sub-letting of a pitch is forbidden.